roman-milk/roman-milk.github.io/the-teaser-5.md

+===

- ****** The Teaser ****** bygeronimo_appleby© Marion clung to Jon, holding his cock inside her during the risky move.
+Marion clung to Jon, holding his cock inside her during the risky move.
 "Fuck me through it," she urged him, squirming.
 Marion moved up to meet the downstroke while she mauled at one breast, pinching a nipple between forefinger and thumb, her hot-eyed glare fixed on Jon's face.
 She rubbed at herself, the climax rolling on and on, snarling at Jon to use her.

  "Punish that pussy," Marion grunted, the last coherent sentence to come out of her before the juddering paroxysm struck.
 It hit hard, with every tendon straining, muscles taut while her body squelched around the piston of male gristle.